Shashankpantiitbhilai/EduGainer/README.md

 An Edtech startup which provides library and classes facilities at very resonable prices

-This website is a library and class amnagment website .It is using html,css,js,,ejs tenplates on frontend.
+This website is a library and class managment website .It is using html,css,js,ejs tenplates on frontend.
 In backend we are using nodejs,expressjs,googlemap api, Database-MongoDB